logzio/logz-docs/_source/_includes/p8s-shipping/k8s-troubleshooting.md

 ### Possible cause - Incorrect username and/or password for Windows nodes

-You may be using incorrect username and/or password for Windows nodes.
+You may be using an incorrect username and/or password for Windows nodes.

 You will need to look in the logs of the `windows-exporter-installer` pod.
 The error will look like this: `INFO:paramiko.transport:Authentication (password) failed.`